 - WIOA Title I completers are reported separately for three categories of funding: adult, dislocated worker, and youth.

-- An Aspire, Ohio Adult Readiness Education (Aspire) completer is an individual who has an exit status of either “completed a level and left” or “completed a level and advanced” within Aspire.
+- Through 2015-16, an Aspire, Ohio Adult Readiness Education (Aspire) completer is an individual who has an exit status of either “completed a level and left” or “completed a level and advanced” within Aspire.
 Because there are multiple levels of Aspire, an individual may be considered a completer in multiple years.

 - Outcomes are reported both for all Aspire completers, as well as for a subset of Aspire completers who earned a GED either in the quarter that they completed training, or within the four quarters following completion.

 - Note: For those records in which an individual has completed a level but there is no exit date reported, outcomes are measured from the last day of the program year in which the individual was reported as completing Aspire (June 30).
 A sensitivity analysis of employment and wage outcomes shows that there is no meaningful difference between the aggregate outcomes of the group of Aspire completers with reported exit dates and the total group of Aspire completers including those individuals without reported exit dates.

 - The Aspire data in the OLDA is missing identifiers for some individuals that allow us to match the completer with employment and credential outcomes.
 As a result, for Aspire outcomes, completers will be undercounted.
-In the most recent program year, for all Aspire completers, 18% were missing identifiers, whereas 5% of Aspire completers with GED are missing identifiers.
+In the most recent program year, for all Aspire completers, 15% were missing identifiers.

 - A Vocational Rehabilitation completer is an individual who has exited the program with an employment outcome or without an employment outcome after receiving services.